csstools/postcss-plugins/plugins/postcss-custom-selectors-import-export/README.md

 Multiple sources can be passed into this option, and they will be parsed in the order they are received.
-JavaScript files, JSON files, functions, and objects will need to namespace custom selectors using the `customProperties` or `custom-properties` key.
+JavaScript files, JSON files, functions, and objects will need to namespace custom selectors using the `customSelectors` or `custom-selectors` key.

 ```js
 postcssCustomSelectorsImportExport({